Coincya monensis subsp. monensis: Conservation status

 The subspecies is thought to naturally occur in only 22 localities and is endemic to the British Isles.
 It is listed as a nationally scarce British species and is in serious risk of extinction.
 The species was once abundant on the Isle of Man, hence its name, however, for an unknown reason its population has collapsed to only a few individual and isolated plants.
 On the Isle of Man, the Manx Wildlife Trust began propagating the species in their greenhouses in 2006.
 It is hoped that this will halt the decline of the species and prevent its extinction.
 In 2022 it was added to the Isle of Man’s red-list of plants of conservation concern.

 Habitat

 The plant prefers light (sandy), medium (loamy) and heavy (clay) soils, which must be well-drained yet moist.
 The plant can grow in acidic, neutral and alkaline soils, in semi-shade (light woodland) or no shade.
 Coincya monensis subsp. monensis needs mobile sand dunes where wind or other erosion prevents thick vegetation cover and allows areas free from vegetation cover for C. m. subsp. monensis to colonise.
 Trampling by walkers can help achieve this habitat, hence C. m. monensis can often be found growing along footpaths through coastal dunes.

 Biology

-The Isle-of-Man cabbage, a dicot plant, is biennial and grows to a height of 0.3 metres.
-It forms rosettes than can be up to a metre in diameter.
+The Isle-of-Man cabbage, a dicot plant, is biennial and grows to a height of 0.3 m.
+It forms rosettes than can be up to 1 m in diameter.
 The flowers have four leaves, are hermaphrodite and are pollinated by insects.
 Coincya monensis subsp monensis flowers from April.